crauzx/anime-collection/README.md

 # Result Website

-This project result can be see in https://animetion-c1910.web.app/.
+This project result can be seen at https://animetion-c1910.web.app/.

 # Getting Started with Create React App